 In adition to rapid response from HQ in Cornwall, prepositioned ShelterBoxes are stored in strategic locations across the globe, enabling the quick deployment of aid on a large scale anywhere in the world.

 Providing safe drinking water in disaster areas.
-Practical presentations available now on the updated Aquabox schemes from Andrew Fairbairn Read more....
+Practical presentations available now on the updated Aquabox schemes from David Sutherland and Andrew Fairbairn Read more....

 Every Aquabox now contains an Aquafilter Family, replacing the previous chlorine tablets and carbon filters, to give a longer lasting solution.